-Example of Traffic Congestion within Dudley Borough
+Traffic congestion within the Dudley Borough

-The Council's Air Quality Action Plan sets out how the Council will work towards improving air quality, particularly with regard to reducing levels of nitrogen dioxide.
+- Promoting healthy living is a key element of a sustainable community and reducing exposure to poor air quality will improve the health and quality of life of the population of Dudley Borough. - 3.3.36 Core Strategy Policy ENV8 'Air Quality' states that where a proposed development will result in exposure to pollutant concentrations that exceed national air quality objectives, adequate and satisfactory mitigation measures which are capable of implementation must be secured. - 3.3.37 The Council's Air Quality Action Plan sets out how the Council will work towards improving air quality, particularly with regard to reducing levels of nitrogen dioxide.
 The Plan is currently in draft form and was subject to a 3 -month public consultation period during Autumn 2010; following consideration of the consultation comments and any necessary revisions, the final Plan is due to be adopted in July 2011.
-A copy of the latest Plan can be found on the Council's website at the following location: http://www.dudley.gov.uk/airqualityconsultation
+A copy of the latest Plan can be found on the Council's website at the following location:

+www.dudley.gov.uk/airqualityconsultation

-Planning Obligations towards Air Quality Improvements will be required by the Council on any new developments that generate a net increase in the number of trips to and from the development site.
+3.3.38 Planning Obligations towards Air Quality Improvements will be required by the Council on any new developments that generate a net increase in the number of trips to and from the development site.
 The Council's preference is for this to be provided through on-site provision, however in some instances it may be appropriate for an off-site financial contribution or a part on-site provision and part off-site financial obligation.